mayankchoudhhary/tutorial/README.md

 # tutorial
-This is a tutorial for git&amp;git-hub.
+This is a tutorial for git &amp; git-hub.